-Eat a well balanced diet of 50% raw foods and fresh ‘live juices.
-The diet should consist of mainly of vegetables, fruits, whole gains (primarily millet and brown rice), raw nuts and seeds, soy products, skinless turkey or chicken, and oily fish.
+Eat a well-balanced diet of 50% raw foods and fresh ‘live-juices.
+The diet should consist of mainly of vegetables, fruits, whole grains (primarily millet and brown rice), raw nuts and seeds, soy products, skinless turkey or chicken, and oily fish.
 These quality foods supply nutrients that renew energy and build immunity.

 Include pomegranates and pomegranate juice (some commercial makes have high sugar!) in your diet.
 They have anti-inflammatory and antioxidant properties.